Principles of Politics

 Office of Andrew Leigh MP

-- Envy and hate are two of the biggest timewasters in politics.
+7. Envy and hate are two of the biggest timewasters in politics.
 Media coverage is a means, not an end.
 Working in politics is a privilege, and we’re lucky to do it.
-Many people would love to do what we do each day.
+Our office should be the positive, respectful and safe work environment we would want for every employee in the country.

-- Wherever possible, we should work to collaborate with colleagues on policies, campaigns and events.
-Labor is the party of “we”, not “I”.
+8. Wherever possible, we should draw on the strengths of diversity, and collaborate with colleagues on policies, campaigns and events.
+Labor is the party of “we”, not “me”.

 Be the first to comment